Africa continues to be plagued by malware.

-Whether executing regular compromise assessments, or incorporating an enterprise solution such as Infocyte’s HUNT platform into standard operating procedure, organizations simply must accept the new reality of today’s threat landscape and adjust accordingly.
+Whether executing regular compromise assessments or incorporating an enterprise solution such as Infocyte’s HUNT platform into the standard operating procedure, organizations simply must accept the new reality of today’s threat landscape and adjust accordingly.

 Modernize Your Security Posture with Infocyte HUNT™

 Enterprises using Infocyte HUNT are able to determine and enforce HOW LONG malware is allowed to persist undiscovered after it breaches existing defenses.
 That time frame may be one week, one day, 12 hours or any period of time that an enterprise decides is appropriate.

 Infocyte HUNT uses dissolvable agents that validate that each endpoint in an organization is ‘clean’ and malware free.
 HUNT uses volatile memory analysis, memory un-mapping techniques and more to collect the required information from each endpoint.
 HUNT then analyses the gathered data and delivers clear, easy to read reports that even junior IT administrators can work with to address potential breaches.